citp/privacy-policy-historical/s/sh/sha/sharemyplaylists.com.md

 We may change this Privacy Policy at any time.
 Please take a look at the “LAST UPDATED” legend at the top of this page to see when this Privacy Policy was last revised.
 Any changes to this Privacy Policy will become effective when we make the revised Privacy Policy available on or through a Property.

 **CONTACTING US**
-Warner Music UK Limited, located at 27 Wrights Lane, London, the United Kingdom, is the company responsible for collection, use and disclosure of your Personal Information under this Privacy Policy.
+Warner Music UK Limited, in the case of e-commerce site, WMIS ltd, located at 27 Wrights Lane, London, the United Kingdom, is the company responsible for collection, use and disclosure of your Personal Information under this Privacy Policy.

 If you have any questions or concerns about this Privacy Policy or our data processing practices, please contact us by email at privacypolicy@wmg.com.
 Alternatively, if you are located within the EU/EEA, you may also lodge a complaint with a data protection authority for your country or region, or where an alleged infringement of applicable data protection law occurs.
 A list of data protection authorities is available [here](http://ec.europa.eu/newsroom/article29/item-detail.cfm?item_id=612080).